Last Updated on September 6, 2023

-After a whole semester of studying models, evidence, model-based evidence, codes, categories, and more, all of the research leading up to the creation of a poster that I was given the chance to present at the 10th Annual Undergraduate Research Symposium.
+After a whole semester of studying models, evidence, model-based evidence, codes, categories, and more, all of the research led up to the creation of a poster that I was given the chance to present at the 10th Annual Undergraduate Research Symposium.

 The poster was a compilation of the research conducted through my professor’s studies and coding done in my Byrne Seminar: The Psychology of Reasoning.

-The study was titled Scientific Reasoning Among Undergraduate and 7th Grade Students.
+The study was titled Scientific Reasoning Among Undergraduate and 7th-Grade Students.
 Our class-specific study was Students’ Reasoning in Middle School Inquiry Science Classes.

 The teaching method proved to be more effective than traditional classroom environments.
-(Think lectures, writing out entire lessons on the chalkboard, etc.)
+(Think lectures, writing entire lessons on the chalkboard, etc.)